 Emergency Services, Department of

+The County’s Emergency Operations Center is currently in operation, and will continue through Monday.
 For additional information on storm response, visit ulstercountyny.gov/Departments/Emergency-Services

 The Emergency Services Department coordinates efforts to prevent, prepare for, and respond to disasters.
 The Department operates 911 and supports emergency service agencies within Ulster County.